Lombiq/Hastlayer-SDK/Readme.md

 Hastlayer was also featured on [.NET Conf 2017](https://channel9.msdn.com/events/dotnetConf/2017/T212) and [many other conferences and meetups](https://hastlayer.com/hastlayer-world-tour).
 The [recorded session](https://channel9.msdn.com/events/dotnetConf/2017/T212) covers interesting features of Hastlayer (it's also on [YouTube](https://www.youtube.com/watch?v=03Sq5m3eUSs)).
 Check out the [FAQ](https://hastlayer.com/faq) for more information.

 This is the PC-side component of Hastlayer, the one that transforms .NET assemblies, programs attached FPGAs, and communicates with said FPGAs.

+Note that due to a repository purge the repo history doesn't contain anything from before July 2017 though development has been ongoing more or less actively from 2015.

 Created by [Lombiq Technologies](https://lombiq.com/), an open source .NET web development company working mostly with [Orchard CMS, i.e. Orchard 1.x and Orchard Core](https://www.orchardcore.net/).